Macroza/konvilo-releases/README.md

 ---

 *Konvilo is developed by Macroza.
-Desktop builds are distributed here for Windows, macOS, and Linux.*
+Desktop builds are distributed here for Windows and macOS.*